 NOTE: The first time you view the pulse oximeter glance, the watch must acquire satellite signals to determine your elevation.
 You should go outside, and wait while the watch locates satellites.

-1 While you are sitting or inactive, press) from the watch face to view the pulse oximeter glance.
+- 1 While you are sitting or inactive, press from the watch face to view the pulse oximeter glance. - 2 Press to view glance details and begin a pulse oximeter reading.